Temporomandibular Joint (TMJ) Syndrome (cont.)

-- Osteoarthritis: Like other joints in the body, the jaw joint is prone to undergo arthritic changes.
+- Osteoarthritis: Like other joints in the body, the jaw joint is prone to arthritic changes.
 These changes are sometimes caused by breakdown of the joint (degeneration) or the usual wear and tear of normal aging.
 Degenerative joint disease causes a slow progressive loss of cartilage and formation of new bone at the surface of the joint.
 Cartilage destruction is a result of several mechanical and biological factors rather than a single entity.
 Its prevalence increases with repetitive microtrauma or macrotrauma, as well as with normal aging.
 Immunologic and inflammatory diseases contribute to the progress of the disease.